LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

-This is a revision of GEGL Effects released April 14 2025 is to make it as polished as possible.
+This is the personal version of GEGL Effects that I Beaver uses.
+Released April 14 2025.
+It is as polished as possible.
 It can co-exist with all other versions/branches of GEGL Effects on my Github including the main brain CE.

-Put simply, this is the personal branch of GEGL Effects I use, which is different from the one that I advertise to the general public on the main Github page.
+I keep this branch low profile and push GEGL Effects continual on the public.

 ## Preview of GEGL Effects